Brad Salem: Michigan State

 On February 19, 2010, Salem accepted the running backs coach position at Michigan State under head coach Mark Dantonio.
 During his time as running backs coach, running back Le'Veon Bell rushed for 1,793 yards and 12 touchdowns in 2012.
 He was shuffled to quarterbacks coach before the 2013 season.
-Under Salem, quarterback Connor Cook led a three–year stretch from 2013–2015 where he passed for a combined 9,100 yards and 70 touchdowns as the team went 36–5 in Cook's starts.
+Under Salem, quarterback Connor Cook led a three–year stretch from 2013 to 2015 where he passed for a combined 9,100 yards and 70 touchdowns as the team went 36–5 in Cook's starts.
 Prior to the 2019 season, Salem was promoted to offensive coordinator and moved back to running backs coach.
 The offense was hampered by injuries in 2019, but was able to make improvements in total offense, scoring, and third down conversions from the previous season.
-Following the retirement of head coach Mark Dantonio, Salem was not retained by new head coach Mel Tucker.
+Following Dantonio's retirement, Salem was not retained by new head coach Mel Tucker.

 Memphis

 After one season as a senior offensive consultant for Memphis, Salem was promoted to tight ends coach on April 13, 2021.